Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Proofs of the estimates

 In the one-dimensional case, the interpolating function $\tilde{\bf u}$ is defined inside the grid rectangles

 in the standard way as follows

 where ${\bf u}_{i\pm\frac{1}{2}}$ and ${\bf u}^{i\pm\frac{1}{2}}$ are the grid functions on time levels $t=l\tau$ and $t=(l+1)\tau$, respectively.

 In the two-dimensional case (and for higher dimensions $m$) the interpolating function is defined in a similar way.
-Since the full expression is rather long we write down only two (of eight) summands:
+Since the full expression is rather long we write down only two (of eight) summands, others are constructed in an obvious way (see \cite[p.\ 212]{go71}):

 where $\left(j-\frac{1}{2}\right)h\leq y\leq\left(j+\frac{1}{2}\right)h$.